Skip to content

 hop3 context remove old-staging

 Context priority (highest to lowest): 1. --context flag 2.
-HOP3_CONTEXT environment variable 3. .hop3-context file in current directory 4.
+HOP3_CONTEXT environment variable 3. .hop3-local.toml [current].context (per project checkout, ADR 042) 4.
 Global config

 Application Lifecycle